ooni/ooni.org/content/post/2022-state-of-internet-censorship-indonesia/index.md

 | www.tubev.sex             | 119          | 67 (56.3%)   | 6 (5.04%)       | 22 (18.49%)   | 24 (20.17%) |

-_ A sample of pornography websites blocked in Indonesia_
+Table: A sample of pornography websites blocked in Indonesia

 ##### Gambling